Seeress (Germanic): Late Middle Ages

-The seeresss tradition did not disappear, at least not during the Middle Ages.
+The seeress tradition did not disappear, at least not during the Middle Ages.
 Mitchell writes in his book Witchcraft and Magic in the Nordic Middle Ages (2011) that not even the most triumphalist Christian, nor even the most sceptic scholar, can deny the continued survival of the practices of these women.
 However, it is also clear that during centuries of transmission, their practices changed through external influences, and evolved.
 Attitudes also changed and sorcery was increasingly considered to be witchcraft during the Middle Ages, and by the 15th century society appears no longer to have distinguished between sorcesses and healers such as midwives and wise women.
 The witch was inherently evil, she could fly to the sabbath and have intercourse with the devil, and she ate infants.

 Witch-hunts

 The Malleus Maleficarum extended the concept of "witch" to more women, and concepts that used to be separate – folklore and witchcraft - merged with the concept of heresy.
 Morris argues that without this book there would probably never have been witch-hunts, and that the printing press helped spread the notion of diabolical witchcraft from the ecclesiastical elite to a larger part of the population.
 This was also the time of the revival of "high magic" during the renaissance, but the Church did not separate the two and persecuted both the "low magic" and "high magic" as heresy.
 About eighty per cent of those accused of witchcraft were women, and the accusations included Devil worship, having sex with the Devil, sex both oral and anal, incest and cannibalism of infants.
 Morris comments that the accusations reveal more about the inquisitors than about the women who were accused.
 The accusations were characterized by ecclesiastical attitudes towards female sexuality, and it is notable that the practices they were accused of were preventive to procreation.
 Morris argues that the evolution from Germanic pagan seeresses to witches during the witch-hunts is a case study in how attitudes towards magic were affected by the change of religion.